Refactoring refers to improving the structure of existing code, without changing the external functionality.

 10. Three strikes, refactor” - if you find yourself writing (almost) the same thing 3 times, then refactor it.

-Good lists of signs with description and examples, are:
+Good lists of signs with description and examples:

 The goal is to create “better” code with the same functionality as the original.
 In most cases, the interface remains unchanged.